3 Days in Palermo: The Perfect First-Time Itinerary

 Head out the door around 9:00 AM so you can stop in a cafe for coffee and a breakfast sandwich.
 I recommend Radici di Sicilia, a cafe that’s just a 4 minute walk from the starting point of the walking tour (which is Teatro Massimo).

-The No Mafia walking tour is a unique tour that teaches the history of Mafia in Palermo, and the civil Anti-Mafia movement.
+The No Mafia walking tour is an absolute must while in Palermo.
+This unique tour teaches the history of the Mafia in Palermo, as well as the civil anti-mafia movement that has reshaped the city over the last few decades.

 a woman with brown hair, a beige bucket hat, and a backpack that has 'No Mafia' written on it walking down a street